elwebmaster/brat-docker/README.md

 The environmental variables `BRAT_USERNAME=brat`, `BRAT_PASSWORD=brat`, and `BRAT_EMAIL=brat@example.com` are NOT used, and instead, the corresponding variables set in the config.py file from `/bratconfig` are used.

 The `--name` option is optional and if not specified, Docker auto-generates one.

+In case you run into permission issues w.r.t. to the mounted folders inside the Docker container, you may need to map users from the host system to the Docker container.
+This usually requires augmenting the Dockerfile according to the following [gist](https://gist.github.com/hardik-vala/3859bb8b48c85f7fffb6307030a15b29).